QAGIw3/aurum/README.md

 ### Kubernetes (kind) option

 Prefer to iterate against Kubernetes primitives?
 Follow the workflow in `docs/k8s-dev.md` to spin up the same core services inside a local kind cluster (`make kind-create && make kind-apply && make kind-bootstrap`).
-The Kubernetes stack now installs the Strimzi operator to run Kafka in KRaft mode alongside the Confluent Schema Registry, Airflow, ClickHouse, Vector, and the rest of the platform—and you can layer on Superset/Kafka UI with `make kind-apply-ui`.
+The Kubernetes stack now installs the Strimzi operator to run Kafka in KRaft mode alongside the Confluent Schema Registry, Airflow, ClickHouse, Vector, and the rest of the platform—and you can layer on Superset/Kafka UI/Grafana with `make kind-apply-ui`.
 Re-running `make kind-create` while the cluster exists is safe—the helper exits early without touching the node.
 To rebuild from scratch in one go, run `AURUM_KIND_FORCE_RECREATE=true make kind-create` or call `scripts/k8s/create_kind_cluster.sh --force`.
 The mounted `trino/catalog` directory ships with catalogs for Iceberg, Postgres, Timescale, Kafka, and ClickHouse so federated queries work immediately once the stack is up.